Valjevo: Cultural institutions

 The most important cultural institution is the National Museum founded in 1951, under whose auspices are the Museum of the First and Second Serbian Uprisings and displays in Brankovina.
 Other institutions include the Institute for Protection of Cultural Monuments, the Historical Archive of Valjevo, the Town Library.
 The Cultural Centre has a well-equipped stage and an auditorium with 630 seats.
 The Youth Centre has "Gallery 34" for exhibitions and forums.
 The Serbian Language and Culture Workshop offers classes in Serbian for foreigners.

 Valjevo has two elite art galleries.
 The Modern Gallery has a permanent display of works of the Academician Ljuba Popović (1953-63 period), a collection of works presented by exhibitors and a concept of representing fantastic painting after the model of the famous "Mediala".
 The International Art Studio "Radovan Mića Trnavac" exhibits foreign painters of different styles.

 The Cultural and Artistic Society "Abrašević" has a renowned choir, along with folk music and drama ensembles.
 Theatrical performances are given by the private theatre "Mala scena" and the Drama Studio of Valjevo Grammar School.

 The Jazz Fest is accompanied by summer literary talks in the Library Yard.

-Desanka's May Talks discuss literary topics, where the Desanka Maksimović Foundation grants an annual poetry award.
+Desanka's May Talks (Desankini majski razgovori) discuss literary topics, where the Desanka Maksimović Foundation grants an annual poetry award.